Lesson 60: Major Work Study, Part 4 — Performance and Recording

 • The Largo's last cadence dragged — the flattement was too long.

-• The Giga's slurring was inconsistent — some groups had it, some did not.
+• The Giga's slurring was inconsistent.

 Memorisation